 Fewer than 20% of children with dyslexia have difficulties with the visual demands of reading.
-However, some children confuse letters and words with similar configurations or have difficulty visually selecting or identifying letter patterns and clusters (sound-symbol association) in words.
-Reversals or visual confusions can occur, most often because of retention or retrieval difficulties that cause affected children to forget or confuse the names of letters and words that have similar structures; subsequently, d becomes b, m becomes w, h becomes n, was becomes saw, on becomes no .
-However, such reversals are normal in children < 8 yr.
+However, some children confuse letters and words with similar configurations or have difficulty visually selecting or identifying letter patterns and clusters (sound–symbol association) in words.
+Reversals or visual confusions can occur, most often because of retention or retrieval difficulties that cause affected children to forget or confuse the names of letters and words that have similar structures; subsequently, d becomes b, m becomes w, h becomes n, was becomes saw, and on becomes no. However, such reversals are normal in children < 8 years of age.

 Although dyslexia is a lifelong problem, many children develop functional reading skills.
 However, other children never reach adequate literacy.

 Speech, language, and auditory evaluations

 (See also evaluation of learning disorders Diagnosis Learning disorders are conditions that cause a discrepancy between potential and actual levels of academic performance as predicted by the person’s intellectual abilities.
 Learning disorders... read more .)